Malachi Chapter Two

 Malachi 2:4 & 5

-'And you will know that I have sent you this admonition so that my covenant with Levi may continue,' says the Lord Almighty.
-'My covenant was with him, a covenant of life and peace, and I gave them to him; this called for reverence and he revered me and stood in awe of my name.'
+Then you will know that I sent you this command to affirm my covenant with Levi," says ADONAI-Tzva'ot.
+"My covenant with him was one of life and peace, and I gave him these things.
+It was also one of fear, and he feared me; he was in awe of my name.

 In Genesis 49, when Jacob was blessing his sons, he called his son Levi a murderer.
 Yet, in Numbers chapter three, God chose the Levites (the tribe of Levi) to be set aside to serve Him.
 They were chosen to serve and to teach God's people His law.
 To do so required that they have proper respect for God and His Name.